Divinas palabras (1977 film)

 Divinas palabras (English: Divine Words) is a 1977 Mexican film directed by Juan Ibáñez and starring Silvia Pinal and Mario Almada.
 The film is based on the play of the same name by Spanish author Ramón del Valle-Inclán.

 Plot

-Mari Gaila (Silvia Pinal), is a lady who lives between ragged, thieves, prostitutes, dwarfs and other misshapen beings, in a rare box at a country and a vague time.
+Mari Gaila is a lady who lives between ragged, thieves, prostitutes, dwarfs and other misshapen beings, in a rare box at a country and a vague time.
 Her husband, is a poor sacristan who agrees with other relatives to do business with the display of his orphaned nephew, a mentally retarded dwarf.
 Caught in committing deception with her lover, Mari Gaila is caged naked and punished by the people.